bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2023/CloudDeploy.md

 available when you read this (although older versions should still work).
 See the "kobweb cli" badge at the top of the [Kobweb README](https://github.com/varabyte/kobweb) if you want to know the latest version.*

-***NOTE #2:** Kobweb examples like the TODO project, for simplicity, contain a single root module, which is why the `KOBWEB_APP_ROOT` above is just `""`.
-However, most actual projects in practice are designed around a [multimodule layout](https://github.com/varabyte/kobweb#multimodule), with the Kobweb application code in a `site` subdirectory.*

-***NOTE #3:** Kobweb works with Java 11, but general recommendation is to use newer releases as your runtime if you can, as they might contain security fixes and performance improvements.
+***NOTE #2:** Kobweb works with Java 11, but general recommendation is to use newer releases as your runtime if you can, as they might contain security fixes and performance improvements.
 We went with JDK 17 here, as that is a common choice at the time of writing this post, but you can use 11 or even something newer if you prefer.
 The `eclipse-temurin` image, according to its docs, was designed to be both used for running apps and also generally useful as a base foundation,